agda/agda/doc/user-manual/language/opaque-definitions.lagda.rst

 * Opaque definitions do not reduce in type signatures, even inside opaque blocks where they would otherwise be unfolded.

+* One can use the keyword ``transparent`` to override an outer ``opaque``.

+* If ``--opaque`` is used, then every function definition, mutual block, `unquoteDecl` or `unquoteDef` that is not explicitly marked as opaque or transparent is put into a separate opaque block.
+Local definitions in where clauses are put into the same opaque block as their parent definitions, unless ``opaque`` or ``transparent`` are used.
+(Definitions in let expressions or before a record type's last field declaration are not made opaque.)

 Unfolding opaque definitions
 ----------------------------